ldsands/UsefulCodeSnippets/other_software/vscode.md

 [link 03](https://vscode-docs.readthedocs.io/en/latest/customization/userdefinedsnippets/)
 [link 04](https://snippet-generator.app/?description=&tabtrigger=&snippet=&mode=vscode)

-- Here is a simple snippet example that I use for creating class notes (I write all of my class notes in markdown in VS Code).
+- Here is a simple snippet example that I use for creating class notes (I write all of my class notes in markdown in VSCode).
 I just inserts the code contained in the `body` section after I type in the text contained in the `prefix` section

     ```javascript
     "Class Notes Template": {